saabgeek04/SystemsSAC/journal/ROVER.md

 The kit also contains a safety switch (basically a big red emergency stop button but without the big and red parts), a buzzer that can be enabled if the rover is lost and a sd card to be used as a rudimentry "Black Box".

 I think this kit, which at this time is on sale for $335 is the best option for me at the moment.
+Obviously, in an ideal world I would not have to worry about cost and I would just spec out the best solution for this, but I don't have that luxury (Someone sponsor me!) so I'll be doing this all on the cheap, which is kind of the wrong way around if you think about the RC car I'm using as a base.